makrai/notes/thakur2104-heterog-benchm-info-retriev.md

 * evaluated in-domain or for similar tasks
   (Nogueira and Cho, 2020; Karpukhin+ 2020; Ding+ 2020)
 * zero-shot
-  * large training corpora are not available for most tasks and domains.
-As
+  * large training corpora are not available for most tasks and domains
   * pre-trained models are applied out-of-the-box across new tasks and domains
   * unclear how well these retrieval models transfer to new tasks or domains
-* we establish a new heterogeneous benchmark for Information Retrieval called
+* we establish BEIR, a new heterogeneous benchmark for Information Retrieval
-  * a broad range of domains and tasks.
-Through BEIR , we systematically study the zero-shot generalization capabilities of multiple neural retrieval
+  * a broad range of domains and tasks
+  * we systematically study the zero-shot capabilities of many neural retrieval
-  * Existing benchmarks (Guo+ 2020; Petroni+ 2020) have issues of a comparatively
+  * Existing benchmarks (Guo+ 2020; Petroni+ 2020) have issues
     * either only on a single task or on a certain domain
   * BEIR overcomes these shortcomings by covering 9 diverse retrieval tasks with 17 datasets including a diverse set of domains, query and document types
-* We use BEIR to evaluate nine diverse SOTA retrieval approaches.
-From our
+* We use BEIR to evaluate nine diverse SOTA retrieval approaches
-  * no approach consistently outperforms all others.
-Further, we notice that
+  * no approach consistently outperforms all others
   * in-domain performance of a model does not correlate with its generalization
     * models fine-tuned with the same training data might [perform] differently
 * trade-off between the zero-shot performances and the computational cost:
   * computationally expensive re-ranking models overall perform the best
-  * More computationally efficient dense models can, depending on the task and domain, substantially underperform traditional lexical models like BM25.
-In
+  * More computationally efficient dense models can, depending on the task and domain, substantially underperform traditional lexical models like BM25
   * BM25 is the third best performing approach on our benchmark, beaten only by neural re-ranking approaches
-* We publicly release BEIR and an integration of various retrieval models in a well-documented, easy to use and extensible open-source implementation.
-The
+* We publicly release BEIR and an integration of various retrieval models in a well-documented, easy to use and extensible open-source implementation
   * allow easy integration of new tasks, datasets and retrieval models

 # 3 BEIR Benchmark

 ## Diversity in Tasks: the lengths of queries and indexed documents can differ

-* queries: keyword ..  a complete news article.
-Similarly,
+* queries range from a keyword to a complete news article
-* long document .. tweet
+* document length ranges from long to a tweet

 ## Diversity in Domains,